spring-projects/spring-integration-samples/basic/jms/README.md

 2. Stdout Channel Adapter (from Stream support Module)
 3. Stdin Channel Adapter (from Stream support Module)

+It also shows an example of using Spring profiles to modify the configuration for test cases.

 The Stdout and Stdin Channel Adapters will allow you to interact with JMS via the console.
 It uses an embedded ActiveMQ broker.

 To run the sample, simply execute the **Main** class located in the the *org.springframework.integration.samples.jms* package either from your favorite IDE or by using Maven.
 When using Maven you can start the sample by executing: